 We strive to make the process of selling a smooth, straightforward, enjoyable and most importantly a profitable one!

 We are a boutique auction house and believe we offer a very personal service.
-Each client is important and much valued at David Barsby Auctions.
-We are Sydneys local & friendly Art, Antiques & Collectables auction house.
+Each client is important and much valued at Barsby Auctions Pty Ltd. We are Sydneys local & friendly Art, Antiques & Collectables auction house.

 We regularly sell to buyers worldwide and throughout Australia.